r00k/clearance/README.md

 * inserts Clearance::User into your User model
 * inserts Clearance::Authentication into your ApplicationController
 * inserts Clearance::Routes.draw(map) into your config.routes.rb
-* created a migration that either creates a users table or adds only missing columns
+* creates a migration that either creates a users table or adds only missing columns
 * prints further instructions

 Usage